With Christmas behind us, nows a great time to tackle some of the odd jobs around the home to start the new year right.

 To remove dents, place a damp cloth over the affected area.
 Then with an iron, go over it in circular motions checking regularly to see if the wood has been repaired.

 5. Patch small nail holes with soap

 Nail holes can often be a messy and time-consuming job to patch using plaster.
 With a bar of soap, it can be a relatively quick and simple task.
 Simply purchase a bar that is similar in colour to your wall and rub the soap on the affected area.
 Remember this will only work on small nail holes.

-If you are planning to make some more serious home improvements after Christmas, Frank Key has a range of products and services from appliances to tool hire.
+If you are planning to make some more serious home improvements after Christmas, Frank Key has a range of products and services from appliances to plant and tool hire.
 Frank Key has all of your home improvement needs.